hpamanji/terraform-zero-to-hero-course/Day_02/01_config_structure.md

 To become an expert in Terraform, it is very much required to learn these configuration files and how they can help us structure our project.

-**Here are some key configuration files of a terraform projecct and their purpose**
+**Here are some key configuration files of a terraform project and their purpose**

 | File | Purpose |
 |------|---------|